Business Studies and Computing

 KS4 Overview (what is taught in KS4)

 Business is a popular course with students in years 10 and 11.
 The course follows the BTEC First Award in Business and has a good success rate.
 Students have to complete 3 pieces of coursework, as well as one exam on the topic of business finance.
+The exam unit is completed in Y11 odf the course.
 Students who complete this course typically go on to study Business at further education or go out into the world of work or apprenticeships.